blchinezu/cec-client-mqtt-bridge/README.md

 ### Run

+Creates two pipes in `/tmp/fifo/` which will facilitate the communication between processes and then launches the processes.

 ```bash
 bash run.sh
 ```

-This creates two pipes in `/tmp/fifo/` which will facilitate the communication between processes.
-It's then launching the processes.

-Here's how the `run.sh` script looks like:
+Here's how `run.sh` looks like:

 ```bash
 # Create pipes